Subscribe Now: 1 Full Year for Only $14.95!

 This Deluxe resort is inspired by national-park lodges of the early 20th century.
 Situated on the shore of Bay Lake, the lodge consists of an eight-story central building augmented by two seven-story guest wings and a wing of studio and one- and two- bedroom condominiums.
-The hotel features exposed timber columns, log-cabin–style facades, and dormer windows.
-The grounds are landscaped with evergreen pines and pampas grass.
-The lobby boasts an 82-foot-tall stone fireplace and two 55-foot Pacific Northwest totem poles.
-Timber pillars, giant tepee chandeliers, and stone-, wood-, and marble-inlaid floors accentuate the lobbyâ€™s rustic luxury.
+The hotel features exposed timber columns, log cabin–style facades, and dormer windows, and an 82-foot-tall stone fireplace in the lobby.
 Although the resort isn’t on vast acreage, it does have a beach and a delightful pool modeled on a mountain stream.

-The lodgeâ€™s 727 rooms have darkly stained Mission-style furniture accented by soft goods done in blue-and-red American Indian patterns.
-Carved-wood headboards, rough-hewn armoires, and faux-calfskin fixtures create a sort of log-cabin coziness.
-Typical rooms have two queen-size beds, and some have one queen bed and bunk beds.
-All rooms have a table and chairs and a vanity outside the bathroom.
-Most rooms have balconies.
-Guest rooms were refurbished in 2006 with new wall coverings, carpeting, and fixtures.
+The lodge’s 727 guest rooms, refurbished in 2012, have darkly stained Mission-style furniture accented by soft goods done in blue-and-red American Indian patterns.
+Carved-wood headboards, rough-hewn armoires, and rustic light fixtures create a log-cabin coziness.
+Typical rooms have two queen-size beds; some have one queen bed and bunk beds.
+All rooms have a table and chairs, a two-sink vanity outside the bathroom, a mini-fridge, and a coffeemaker.
+Rooms on the ground floor have patios; rooms above have balconies.

 Service at Wilderness Lodge & Villas is excellent.
 There are two full- service restaurants, with several more a boat ride away.
 The resort is connected to the Magic Kingdom by boat and to other Disney parks by bus.
 Boat service may be suspended during thunderstorms, so if it’s raining or looks like it’s about to, Disney will provide buses.
 Walking time to bus- and boat- loading areas from the most remote rooms is about 5–8 minutes.